maksimKorzh/videokim/README.md

           module are depressed.
 The single step feature may be employed while in the TTY mode.

-# MOVIT utility from the 1st book of KIM is used for this purpose
+# MOVIT utility from the 1st book of KIM
  - Enter original start adress of the program to move in $00D0 (LSB) and $00D1 (MSB),
  - Enter original end adress of the program to move in $00D2 (LSB) and $00D3 (MSB),
  - Enter new start adress of the program to move in $00D4 (LSB) and $00D5 (MSB),